JustZyx/jekyll-TeXt-theme/README.md

 # justzyx.github.io
-> The website for Resque | http://blog.justzyx.cn
+> The blog for zyx, also a field for technical experiment. | http://blog.justzyx.cn

 ## up and running
 ```